anissa218/subgroups_bias_mit/README.md

 ## Introduction

-This repository contains the code for the ICML 2025 paper **"Subgroups Matter for Robust Bias Mitigation."**

 In this work, we seek to understand whether subgroup definition may contribute to the recently observed failures of bias mitigation methods.
 We conduct a comprehensive evaluation of state-of-the-art bias mitigation methods across multiple vision and language classification tasks, systematically varying subgroup definitions, including coarse, fine-grained, intersectional, and noisy subgroups.
 Our key finding is that **subgroup choice strongly influences fairness and generalisation**, sometimes harming performance more than applying no mitigation at all.
 We highlight the importance of careful subgroup definition in bias mitigation and present it as an alternative lever for improving the robustness and fairness of machine learning models.

 This repo includes: